iprathammishra/connext/README.md

 3. Install the dependencies: `$ npm install`
 4. Start the application: `$ npm start`

-### Usage

-1. Open your web browser and go to `https://connext-phi.vercel.app/`.
-2. Sign up for a new account or log in if you already have one.
-3. Explore the different features of Connext and start managing your events and meetings.

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.